Libra Season Is Here To Bring Secrets To Light

 The days are getting shorter, the nights are getting longer, and the temperatures are dropping — we're sorry to say that summer is officially on its way out.
-The close of the sunny season is marked by the fall equinox and the start of Libra season, both of which occur on September 22.
+The close of the sunny season is marked by the autumn equinox and the start of Libra season, both of which occur on 22nd September.

 "Libra season is all about finding balance within as we tactfully and gracefully relate to the world around us," Narayana Montúfar, senior astrologer for SunSigns.com, tells Refinery29.
 No surprise there — as the sign of the scales, Libra is all about searching for equality and stability, something we've all been determined to find throughout 2020.